-- departmental funds, you must follow departmental travel purchasing procedures.
+If you have been approved for funding through any campus and departmental funds, you must follow departmental travel purchasing procedures.
 You may request up to \$400 once in a 12-month period from the Psychology Department.
-Begin requesting funds by forwarding an email to Andrea Williams with the conference presentation acceptance and a copy of your abstract at least a month before the planned trip.
-David DuBois will assist in determining reimbursable expenses. - F. Colorado Residency Requirements: An in-state student is one who has been a legal resident of Colorado for one year or more immediately preceding the beginning of the term for which the in-state classification is sought.
+Request funds from the department by emailing Andrea Williams before any travel expenses are purchased.
+Include the email from the conference organization accepting your poster and a copy of your abstract at least a month before the planned trip.
+David DuBois will assist in determining reimbursable expenses.

+F. Colorado Residency Requirements: An in-state student is one who has been a legal resident of Colorado for one year or more immediately preceding the beginning of the term for which the in-state classification is sought.
 Residency is established when one has a permanent place of habitation in Colorado and the intention of making Colorado one's true, fixed, and permanent home and place of habitation.
 Establishing residency in Colorado permits you to later pay in-state tuition.
 Information about how to establish residency is found through the Office of the Registrar website: https://registrar.uccs.edu/tuition-classification.